70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The museum holds an impressive collection of sculptures, paintings, and artifacts from the cathedral complex, including some of the world’s most famous works of Renaissance art.

-The museum is dedicated to preserving and celebrating the art and architecture of the Duomo.
+The museum is dedicated to preserving and celebrating the Duomo’s art and architecture.
 Its exhibits include stunning masterpieces like Michelangelo’s Pieta and Donatello’s Magdalene.
-Visitors can also see original sculptures once displayed on the cathedral’s facade and an extensive collection of liturgical objects and sacred vestments.

 When visiting the Museo dell’Opera del Duomo, attend the exhibit on the cathedral’s construction, which includes detailed models and drawings.
 You can also climb to the museum’s terrace for breathtaking views of the cathedral and Florence.